-Description of asset Valuation Hierarchy Basis of valuation Observable and unobservable Key sensitivities affecting the valuations provided Pooled investments - hedge funds and unquoted property funds Level 3 Closing bid price where bid and offer prices are published - closing single price where single price is published.
+Description of asset Valuation Hierarchy Basis of valuation Observable and unobservable Key sensitivities affecting the valuations provided Unquoted bonds Level 3 Fund managers' capital statements Evaluated price feeds Not required All unquoted, delisted or suspended assets, pooled investments - hedge funds, unit trusts and property funds Level 3 Closing bid price where bid and offer prices are published - closing single price where single price is published.
 These are based on the net asset values provided by the fund managers.
 Values are normally received by West Yorkshire Pension Fund between 30 and 90 days after the month end to which they relate.
-The values reported in the financial statements are therefore based on December 2020 to March 2021, adjusted according to estimates of investment fund performance in March, as informed by fund managers.
+The values reported in the financial statements are therefore based on December 2021 to March 2022, adjusted according to estimates of investment fund performance in March, as informed by fund managers.
 We gain assurance over valuations and capital statements provided by fund managers by comparing valuations to funds' audited accounts' Net Asset Values and updated capital statements provided in subsequent periods.
 In the case of delisted assets we use latest available price or price advised by investment managers.
 Valuations could be affected by material events occurring between the date of the financial statements provided and the pension funds own reporting date by changes to expected cashflows and by any differences between audited and unaudited accounts.
 Freehold and leasehold properties Level 3 Valued at fair value at the year- end by CBRE independent valuers- in accordance with the RICS Valuation - Global Standards 2017 which incorporate the International Standards and the RICS Valuation - Professional Standards UK January 2014 (revised July 2017) ("The Red Book").
 Existing lease terms - Independent market research - Nature of tenancies - Estimated growth - Assumed vacancy levels - Discount rate Changes in rental growth, vacancy levels or discount rates could affect valuations as could changes to market prices.
 Unquoted equity Level 3 Comparable valuation of similar companies in accordance with International Private Equity and Venture Capital Valuation Guidelines (2012) These are based on valuations provided by the general partners to the private equity funds in which West Yorkshire Pension Fund has invested.
 They are prepared in accordance with the International Private Equity and Venture Capital Valuation Guidelines, which follow the valuation principles of IFRS and US GAAP.
 Valuations are performed annually and mainly as at the end of December.
 Cashflow adjustments are used to roll forward the valuations to 31 March as appropriate.
 Valuations could be affected by material events occurring between the date of the financial statements provided and the pension funds own reporting date by changes to expected cashflows and by any differences between audited and unaudited accounts.